 Research states there are physical, logistical and physiological barriers which prevent disabled people from being active.
 The psychological barriers refer to the views and opinions of disabled and non-disabled people.
 They refer to the capabilities of disabled people to take part in activities and the suitability of activities for disabled people.

 Sport England have produced a range a resources to support organisations plan effective programmes by better knowing the audience.
 To view this please visit www.sportengland.org/campaigns-and-our-work/disability.

 The BBC has also put together guidance on How to get into Disability Sport

-Active Black Country Activity Finder to find local sports club and activities happening across the Black Country with an option to search for clubs/activities that have indicated they cater for certain disabilities.
+Active Black Country Activity Finder can be used to find local sports club and activities happening across the Black Country with an option to search for clubs/activities that have indicated they cater for certain disabilities.

 Parasport is a web based signposting tool run by the British Paralympic Association to provide information to disabled people who want to play sport, whether recreationally or competitively.